adamranieri/2301-ReactNative/SQL/database_normalization.md

 - Must be 1NF
 - No Functional Dependencies
     - In other words, all non-key attributes are fully dependent on a primary key
-    - No data that can be calculated using the primary key
+    - No data that can be calculated/determined using the primary key
 - In the above table, we see things like class ID and Class Name which violate 2NF
-    - This is because, for any student id, we could get multiple classes
+    - This is because class cannot be solely determined/calculated by the student's id
 - To fix this, we can make 2 tables
     - One that maps student id to class id
     - One that maps class id to class name
+- Furthermore, we could eliminate the age column because we have birthday.
+Age can always be calculated by using the current date

 #### Student to Course ID:
 | Student Id | Class ID |